abhiiyer/ERA1/Session-6/README.md

 ## Calculation of Parameters

+The table below shows the calculation of parameters at each layer in the network.
+It includes the input size, output size, kernel size, and the total number of parameters for each layer.

 | Layer         | Input Size | Output Size | Kernel Size | Parameters |
 |---------------|------------|-------------|-------------|------------|
 | Conv1         | 1x28x28    | 8x28x28     | 3x3         | 80         |